tatianegercina/FinTech/01-Lesson-Plans/05-APIs/1/LessonPlan.md

   **Answer:** Quandl is easier and quicker to use than Nasdaq.
 As long as the URL is known, fewer steps are needed.
 A limitation is that the request URL has to be known.

-* If you wanted to automate the extraction of historical stock price, what's the better tool: nasdaq.com or Quandl?
+* If you wanted to automate the extraction of historical stock prices, what's the better tool: nasdaq.com or Quandl?

   **Answer:** Quandl would be the best tool to use to automate extraction of historical stock data.
 It would be easier than automating the nasdaq.com process.